Get Answers To Our Most Frequently Asked Questions

-For benefits information, please call Customer Service at the number listed on your BCBSNM member ID card.
+Log in to Blue Access for MembersSM 24/7 to access your benefits information or call Customer Service at the number listed on your Blue Cross and Blue Shield of New Mexico (BCBSIL) member ID card.

 Yes.
-We are committed to protecting your medical records, and have strict rules to make sure our staff and anyone who needs to review your records keep all your member information confidential.
-Your medical records or claims details may have to be reviewed.
-If so, precautions are taken to keep your information safe.
+We are committed to protecting your medical records.
+We have strict rules to keep all your member information confidential.
+This includes our staff and anyone who needs to see your records.
+If your medical records or claims details need to be reviewed, precautions are taken to keep your information safe.
 In many cases your identity, such as name and address, will not be included in the information provided during the review.

 Even if you haven't received your BCBSNM member ID card, you should have received a new member welcome letter shortly after your enrollment has been completed.